 She is a graduate of Leadership Detroit (2004-2005).
 In addition, she has served the ACE Michigan Women’s Network at various times as the Wayne State Institutional Representative, the SE Michigan Regional Representative, and as a member of the Executive Board.
 She is currently an emerita member of the Board and active with its Professional Development Committee.

-She is co-President of the Board of Detroit Chamber Winds and Springs and of the Sholem Aleichem Institute, a Yiddish-based group in the Detroit region.
-She also serves on the Board of Visitors of the Wayne State Press, the Board of the Society of Active Retirees, and the Detroit Symphony Trustees Board.
+She is co-President of the Board of Detroit Chamber Winds and Springs and Vice President of the Board of SOAR (Society of Active Retirees).
+She also serves on the Board of Visitors of the Wayne State Press, and the Detroit Symphony Trustees Board.

 A native of New York City, she attended Brooklyn College.
 She spent a year in France after receiving her B.A. and subsequently did graduate work at the University of California Riverside (M.A.) and the University of Pennsylvania (Ph.D.).